Poliana Baumgarten and Elif Kücük produced this short documentary about Black Lives Matter in Germany for ze.tt.

 We have a secure platform on Mattermost that works like a social network and is ready to be used to organize and communicate.

 We have articulated community guidelines to make sure we are on the same page with everyone who wants to get involved and become an active part of the global struggle.

 The core team needs members who are willing to get shit done!

 A. left Berlin in August to study in Portugal and L. works in Paris most days of the week.
 J. left the group right after the protest and so did I. Again 4 of 6 people dropped out.
 Now D. is the only Black person left in the core team…

-Currently I think there are two types of people: Those who give their everything: time, energy, sleep, care, thoughts, ideas, skills – and those who don’t.
-The first type of people are „care givers“ and mostly they identify as or been socialised as female.
-I don’t want to talk about the other group right now, but especially if you do not identify as a care giver listen!
+Currently, I think there are two types of people: Those who give their everything: time, energy, sleep, care, thoughts, ideas, skills – and those who don’t.
+The first type of people are „caregivers“ and mostly they identify as or been socialized as female.
+I don’t want to talk about the other group right now, but especially if you do not identify as a caregiver listen!